Marko-Shevchuk/testing_automation/magento/user_stories.md

 **When**: The user clicks the "Change Password" button.

-**Then**: Input fields "Current Password", "New Password", and "Confirm Password" dynamically appears on the page
+**Then**: Input fields "Current Password", "New Password", and "Confirm Password" dynamically appear on the page

 **When**: The user enters the correct current password.